colinkingswood/colinkingswood.github.io/_posts/2017-06-26-Wagtail-Getting-Started.md

 This is the part that confused me the most, (especially as I had messed up my install and deleted the two default pages from the database).

-All our pages are part of a tree structure.
+All Wagtail pages pages are part of a tree structure.

 When installing wagtail, it adds two default pages - "root" and a "welcome to wagtail" page.
 Everything is added as a child page of one of these.
-Wagtail doesn't seem offer an option to add child pages to root, so all new pages end up being a child of "welcome to wagtail".
+Wagtail doesn't seem offer an option to add child pages to root, so all new pages end up being a child of "welcome to wagtail" (you can move the page to be a child of root afterwards, but you can't add it there directly).

 But I don't want "welcome to wagtail" as my top level page.
 That is fine.